 |Altitude (Overnight)||1130 m|

 [Monday 3 October : Tal, Nepal] We knew we had a long day ahead of us so we had breakfast at 6:30 AM and got going at 7:30.
-Immediately after leaving Germhu we went down a steep cliff and crossed the river to the west bank over a suspension bridge.
-There is a very rough road on the west side of the river and we followed it for the next several kilometres, the monotony broken by a tea-stop at a restaurant with a great view down-river.
+Immediately after leaving Ghermu we went down a steep cliff and crossed the river to the west bank over a suspension bridge.
+There is a very rough road on the west side of the river and we followed it for the next several kilometres, quite often sloshing through ankle-deep water running down the side of the mountain.
+The monotony of the road was broken by a tea-stop at a restaurant with a great view down-river.
 The proprietor of this establishment was quite unable to calculate the total of our bill (70+70+50=190), despite the use of a calculator, and working out the change for a 500 Rupee note was totally beyond him.
 I had to do the calculation by hand on his piece of paper while he watched, his 12-year old daughter whispering in his ear the whole time.
 But finally all calculations converged and he was all smiles.